 Zello admins must authorize Ad Hoc Channels in the Console, but once the feature is turned on team members can create them in one of two ways:

 It's important to note that we added Ad Hoc Channels at the request of clients who recognized the need for impromptu group communications.
-Our clients drive most of our product development priorities, which is as it should be.
+Our clients drive most of our product development priorities, and we're always looking for feedback to improve our users' experience with Zello.
+We'd love to hear from you!

 For more details on how to use Ad Hoc Channels and enhance your Zello push-to-talk capabilities, please see our Support FAQ page.